The Three Paradigms of Low-Energy Nuclear Reactions (LENRs)

 The second paradigm holds that nuclear reactions initiated by low-energy stimuli (below 1 keV) are possible and the underlying mechanism is based on the hypothesis of room-temperature fusion, also known as "cold fusion."
 This is not to be confused with muon-catalyzed fusion, discovered by Luis Alvarez and colleagues in 1956.
 That research is not contested; it's consistent with known physics, and it has never demonstrated any experimental evidence as a possible energy source.

-The idea of room-temperature fusion was introduced by electrochemists Martin Fleischmann and Stanley Pons in 1989.
+The hypothesis of room-temperature fusion was suggested by electrochemists Martin Fleischmann and Stanley Pons in 1989.
 Their announcement inspired thousands of scientists around the world to attempt to repeat their experiment.
 Most failed.
-A few hundred did not.
+A few hundred saw some experimental results, although they were not consistent with the products expected based on the theoretical understanding of deuterium-deuterium fusion.
 These scientists saw the results with their own eyes and instruments they trusted.
 Most of the experimentalists who continued with the research focused their attention empirically, giving little regard to theory.
-Most theorists in the field pursued explanations based on fusion.
+Alternatively, most theorists in the field pursued explanations based on fusion.

 A simplified equation that depicts the putative room-temperature fusion reaction is D+D → 4He + 24 MeV, meaning that two deuterium nuclei undergo a fusion process and form one helium-4 nucleus.

 It assumes that, for every fusion reaction in a LENR experimental system, 24 MeV of energy is released and that all of that energy is associated with the production of one helium-4 atom.
-This was a key part of the claims made by "cold fusion" scientist Michael McKubre.
-Although McKubre had indeed found evidence for excess heat and helium-4 production, I found in my investigation that McKubre had made a series of changes to the data to give it the appearance of supporting the "cold fusion" idea.
+This was a key part of the claims made by electrochemist Michael McKubre.
+Although McKubre had indeed found evidence for excess heat and helium-4 production, I discovered that McKubre had made a series of changes to the data to give it the appearance of supporting the "cold fusion" idea.

 The "cold fusion" idea asserts that all other reaction products — for example, tritium, isotopic shifts, transmutations, and alpha particles — observed in LENR systems are produced without significant energy release.
 It also asserts that no other reactants — for example, normal hydrogen — produce positive results in LENR systems.
 These assertions were a central part of a peer-reviewed journal paper published by "cold fusion" scientist Edmund Storms.
 As his assertions were inconsistent with the facts as I knew them, I submitted and published a peer-reviewed response providing evidence that refuted Storms' assertions.